stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 The fundamental hack is to perform the business logic of the task *and* mark the task as done within the same transaction.

-This means embedding in-progress data into your database (see the examples for details).
-A con is that if your database is already your bottleneck, this isn't good, but most enterprise apps I've worked on that has not been the case.
-The in-progress data is also a great way to build reports/dashboards against, given it's in the SQL database where anyone can get to it instead of being isolated in the JVM process.
+This means embedding in-progress data into your primary database instead of the JVM process (see the examples for details).
+A con is that if your database is already your bottleneck, even this small extra load may not be welcome.
+However, in the enterprise apps I've worked on, this has not been the case.
+Also, a pro is that the in-progress data will be easily available for dashboards to report against.

 So now scenario 1) is solved.
 Your database does all of the hard work ensuring that both task + marking either happen or not happen.

-Solving scenario 2) is fairly problem specific--so, see the specific examples, particularly the `DocumentCursor.line` attribute.
+Solving scenario 2) is fairly problem specific, so I'll defer to the examples, particularly the `DocumentCursor.line` attribute.

 Examples
 --------